michaelperrin/bootstrap-modal-sheet/README.md

 * They have a scope: user interaction is required in the current area rather than the whole web page.
 * They have a context.
 They appear *from* a chosen header

+## Demo

+A demo has been set up at this address: http://demo.michaelperrin.fr/bootstrap-modal-sheet/demo/index.html

+This shows a table with 2 modal sheet dialogs attached to it:

+* one for adding a row to the table
+* one that shows an information text.

 ## Usage example